-Running Test Package Integrity
+Running Package Integrity

-There is a single page in the Test Package Integrity wizard plus a Results page.
+There is a single page in the Package Integrity wizard plus a Results page.
 Press the Finish button to run the test and display the Results page.

 To start the wizard, right-click on an eligible package, or on a "Packages" folder.
-Then choose ZDD Network →Test package integrity from the popup menu.
+Then choose ZDD Network →Package integrity from the popup menu.